rgambord/c99-doc/doc/sections/6/8/5/2/index.rst

 .. _9899_6.8.5.2p1:

+.. container:: snum

+   :ref:`1 <9899_6.8.5.2p1>`

-:ref:`1 <9899_6.8.5.2p1>` The evaluation of the controlling expression takes place after each execution of the loop body.
+The evaluation of the controlling expression takes place after each execution of the loop body.